NREL/EnergyPlus/design/FY2022/NFP-MultipleGroundTemperatureReflectance.md

 (1) Exterior surface LWR exchange with the ground is calculated using outside air dryblub temperature (default)

-(2) Currently ground surface temperature can be specified using `SurfaceProperty:SurroundingSurfaces` object
+(2) Currently single ground surface temperature can be specified using `SurfaceProperty:SurroundingSurfaces` object

 (3) Existing model uses global Site:GroundReflectance object